Water contamination illness personal injury solicitors near you.

 How long does water contamination illness take to develop?

-Contrary to popular belief, many food or drink related illnesses can take days to make themselves known, others are much quicker.
-Here are some rough guides, along with the most common causes, which may help you identify the source of your illness:
+Contrary to popular belief, many food or drink related illnesses can take multiple days to make themselves known.
+Here are some rough guides for different illnesses, which may help you identify the source of your illness:

 Dysentery: This can take the form of amoebic dysentery or bacillary dysentery, caused by amoebae and bacteria.
 Illness, generally in the form of nausea, cramps and diarrhoea, often develops within a matter of days and occurs when you consume water, or also food, contaminated with these microbes.